Huffman, Texas: Location

-In the early years, the economy was driven by farming with primary crops being cotton, rice and corn as well as ranching and logging.
-A post office was established at the community in 1888, and two blacksmith shops were operating here by 1892.
+In the early years, the economy was driven by farming with primary crops being cotton, rice, and corn as well as ranching and logging.
+A post office was established in the community in 1888, and two blacksmith shops were operating by 1892.
 The Beaumont, Sour Lake and Western Railway came through the community in the early 1900s.
-By 1914 the town reported two general stores and a population of 250.
+By 1914, the town reported two general stores and a population of 250.
 The construction and operation of the Sinclair Oil pump station in 1921 added to the economy.
-The 1936 county highway map showed a church and cemetery at the townsite.
-In 1953, Lake Houston was opened as a recreational lake and still serves the area today with boating, water skiing and jetting, fishing and sailing.
+The 1936, the county highway map showed a church and cemetery at the townsite.
+In 1953, Lake Houston was opened as a water reservoir serving the City of Houston and serves as a recreational lake in the area today with boating, water skiing, jetting, fishing, and sailing.

 Huffman covers about 39 sqmi and houses approximately 12,000 citizens.
 Huffman is a community consisting largely of subdivisions, scattered farms, apartments, and small businesses.